mahdavipanah/stringplus/README.md

 using namespace stringplus;
 ```

-Then you have to compile stringplus.cc.
+Then you have to compile stringplus.cc with your program.
 For example:
 ```Shell
 g++ main.cc stringplus.cc
 ```